 Pinnacle x64 Driver from Windows Update

-Windows Media Center shows only TV Tuner as Signal source
+Windows Media Center shows only TV Tuner as a Signal source

-I tried the TV Tuner in two other Vista 32bit (x86) machines:
+I tried the TV Tuner on two other Vista 32bit (x86) machines:

 - Lenovo Desktop (with 1GB RAM) where it worked perfectly.
-Windows Media Center on first start, automatically detected the IR Blaster (allowed me to even control the Tata Sky set-top box successfully) and let me select composite as signal source.
+Windows Media Center on the first start automatically detected the IR Blaster (allowed me to even control the Tata Sky set-top box successfully) and let me select composite as a signal source.

 It looks like Windows Media Center/Pinnacle Hybrid tuner doesn’t support more than 1GB RAM for Satellite input.
 Strange!

 So it was time to ditch Windows Media Center and do it on our own.
-After some research I found out Nero has a TV Tuner Player software – I am big fan and loyal user of Nero for years.
-I downloaded the trial of Nero 8 and after few configuration steps I got the device working.
+After some research, I found out Nero has a TV Tuner Player software – I am a big fan and loyal user of Nero for years.
+I downloaded the trial of Nero 8 and after a few configuration steps, I got the device working.

 Nero 8.0 configuration with Satellite Signal and Pinnacle Hybrid Tuner